kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 ##### Expansion of Local Volume Plugin

-Currently, the path in `LocalVolumeSource` must be a directory.
-Thus, for dynamic provisioned volumes, the provisioner need to mount the LV to a host path first, to allow kubelet for another mount.
+Currently, Intended `VolumeMode` of a local volume is determined by the state of the input path.
+If a user need a local volume whose `VolumeMode` is filesystem, the path provided in `LocalVolumeSource` must be a directory.
+Thus, for dynamic provisioned volumes, the provisioner need to mount the LV to a global path first, to allow kubelet for another mount.
 It increases the complexity of the plugin.

-Therefore, in-tree local storage plugin will be updated to support both directory and block as a source of mount.
-The mount process would be:
+Therefore, in-tree local storage plugin will be updated to support both directory and block as volume source.
+Specifically, we will implement the following interfaces, to manage the global mount when volume source is of block:

+* GetDeviceMountPath(spec *Spec) (string, error)
+* MountDevice(spec *Spec, devicePath string, deviceMountPath string) error
+* UnmountDevice(deviceMountPath string) error

-1. Detect if given path in volumeSource is mounted or not, if mounted, continue to work in the existing way.
+1. GetDeviceMountPath: Detect if given path in volumeSource is a directory, if so, then it means the path is already of filesystem, return it as global path directly; if not, return global path `{pluginDir}/mounts/{volumeID}`.
+2. MountDevice: if given path is of filesystem, return without doing anything;
-2. If not, Check if global path `{pluginDir}/mounts/{volumeID}` exists. and create the directory if not.
-3. Check if the global path is of mount point, if not, mount given path to the global path.
+if it's of block, check if global path exist, if not, create the path; check if the global path is of mount point, if not, try to format and mount given path to the global path.
-4. Manage `mkfs` for the global path if it is newly created or mounted.
-5. Mount the global path to the path in pods.
+3. UnmountDevice: if the mount path is in format of `{pluginDir}/mounts/...`, unmount it; otherwise return directly.

-New field `FSType` will be added in `LocalVolumeSource` to support `mkfs` in the mounter.
+New field `FSType` will be added in LocalVolumeSource, to indicate the filesystem type when formating a disk input path:

 ```
 type LocalVolumeSource struct {
 	// The full path to the volume on the node
-	// For alpha, this path must be a directory
-	// Once block as a source is supported, then this path can point to a block device
+	// The path can be a directory or point to a block device
 	Path string
 	// Filesystem type to mount.
 	// Must be a filesystem type supported by the host operating system.